 If prostate cancer is detected, treatment might not be recommended right away.
 This is because the prostate cancer cells normally grow so slowly.
 In this case you might be a candidate for “active surveillance.”
 This means that you and Siouxland Urology will work together to track the growth of your cancer rather than proceeding to radiation or surgery.

 Tests will be conducted periodically to watch the growth.
 This is an effective plan if there are no symptoms and as long as the cancer continues to grow slowly.
+Click here to learn more about treatment plans for prostate cancer.

 Another treatment plan is one where you do the same thing as active surveillance except there are no periodic tests.
 This is a good option for those who don’t want treatment or can’t physically endure treatments due to other issues.